-The provision for expected credit losses on financial guarantee contracts is included in the consolidated statement of financial position as 'other current liabilities'.
+The provision for expected credit losses on financial guarantee contracts is included in the consolidated statement of financial position as 'other current liabilities".

-2.28.
+2.27.
 Income taxes

 Current income taxes of the Bulgarian companies of the Group are determined in accordance with the requirements of the Bulgarian tax legislation - the Corporate Income Taxation Act (CITA).
-The nominal income tax rate in Bulgaria for 2022 is 10% (2021: 10%).
+The nominal income tax rate in Bulgaria for 2023 is 10% (2022: 10%).

-The subsidiaries abroad are charged in accordance with the requirements of the respective local tax regulations by applying the following tax rates:
+The subsidiaries and joint ventures abroad are charged in accordance with the requirements of the respective local tax regulations by applying the following tax rates:

 Country Tax rate

-2022 2021
+2023 2022

 Ukraine 18% 18%

 Serbia 15% 15%

-Latvia n/a 0-25%

-Belarus n/a 18%

-Lithuania n/a 15%

 Poland 19% 19%

 Kazakhstan 20% 20%

-Moldova 12% 12%
+Moldova n/a 12%

-CONSOLIDATED FINANCIAL STATEMENTS FOR THE PERIOD ENDING ON 31 MARCH 2022